“I am never the type of parent to complain…”

 It’s important to give specifics in all areas—especially the “steps forward”.
 Often, we suggest athletes should improve their “shooting” or work on their “defense”, but you can up the level of your support by helping them define specific, measurable commitments they can take to improve their play.

-3. Ask, “How Can We Support Your Child Together?”
+3. Ask, “How Can We Support Your Son or Daughter?”

 - Give In